archanray/eigenvalue_estimation/README.md

 Please copy these files in a folder named `data` for our code to run without error.
 Otherwise modify the file `get_dataset.py` to use the path to your dataset.

 We hope this README has exhaustive literature to guide you in our projects.
 For any questions or queries feel free to reach out to us over email.

+### Citation

+If you want to cite our paper please check google scholar.